Term of the Moment

 The Hierarchy

 Machine learning (ML) is a major category of AI.
-Approximately 80% to 90% of modern AI systems use machine learning models, and deep learning is an advanced form of ML (see deep learning).
+Approximately 80% to 90% of modern AI systems use machine learning models, and deep learning is the most advanced form.

 Well Said